manticoresoftware/manticoresearch/manual/Profiling_and_monitoring/SHOW_META.md

 * `Total` - total time spent on matching the document(s)
 * `Queries matched `- how many stored queries match the document(s)
-* `Document matches` - how many documents matched the queries stored in the index
+* `Document matches` - how many documents matched the queries stored in the table
-* `Total queries stored` - number of queries stored in the index
+* `Total queries stored` - number of queries stored in the table
-* `Term only queries` - how many queries in the index have terms.
+* `Term only queries` - how many queries in the table have terms.
 The rest of the queries have extended query syntax.

 <!-- intro -->
 ##### SQL: